ketanhm/ketanhm.github.io/_posts/2014-05-10-manufacturing-it.markdown

 date:  2014-05-10 12:20:26 -0700
 categories: [Technology]
 tags: [hitech-manufacturing, revenue growth, cost optimization]
 description: Social, Mobile, Analytics, and Cloud are key part of Industry 4.0 strategy.
-It in manufacturing covers entire produce lifecycle, from R&D to Manufacturing to sales and service.
+It covers entire produce lifecycle, from R&D to Manufacturing to sales and service.
 toc: false
 pin:
 comments: true